Continue to save up to £1,866 on the cost of childcare each year

 The Childcare Voucher scheme allows working parents the opportunity to sacrifice part of their pre-tax salary to pay for registered childcare.
 As a result, they make savings on their Tax and National Insurance – up to £933 per parent, per year.

 How does the scheme work?

-Each eligible parent can pay a maximum of £243 per month from their salary into their Childcare Voucher account and use this to pay for registered childcare.
-They do not pay Tax or National Insurance on this amount, resulting in significant savings.
+Each eligible parent can sacrifice a maximum of £243 per month from their salary into their Childcare Voucher account.

 To remain eligible parents must:

 - Make at least one payment into their account every 52 weeks (more than £0)

 - Not leave the Childcare Voucher scheme to join Tax-Free Childcare.